 Before joining the Justice Department, Mr. Giordano served as a Senior Advisor and Staff Director in the Office of the Secretary at the U.S. Department of Energy, where he provided counsel on energy policy, energy related economic activities, FERC regulation and oversight, and national security issues.

 Prior to his experience in Washington, D.C., Mr. Giordano was an associate at DLA Piper, and a law clerk to the Honorable Joseph E. Irenas for the U.S. District Court, D.N.J.

-Mr. Giordano taught at the University of Pennsylvania Law School, and is currently a Faculty Advisor at The University of Pennsylvania Wharton School Initiative for Global Environmental Leadership.
+Mr. Giordano also taught a course on politics, policy, and federal law at the University of Pennsylvania Law School (2013-2016), and was a Faculty Advisor at The University of Pennsylvania Wharton School Initiative for Global Environmental Leadership (2016-2020).
 He has also lectured at the University’s Department of Earth and Environmental Science on the U.S. Environmental Protection Agency’s Clean Power Plan.

 - The Philadelphia Club

 - NJBIZ “Forty Under 40” Award (2014)